Where did Waldorf education originate?

 “People ask us ‘why Waldorf’?
 There are many reasons for us.
 One of the main reasons is that the Waldorf philosophy in each grade acknowledges that there is more to the child’s school experience than just academics.
 They also focus on the child’s character and developmental landmarks happening in the child.
 They value and celebrate the ‘whole’ child.
 Our kids are learning in nature.
 Camping trips, hiking, surfing and much more are offered and teaching our kids to appreciate and take care of our environment.
 Our four kids are all very different people and the Waldorf curriculum has been a fit for each of them at different stages.
 They have made incredible friends and the smaller class sizes allows for relationships with both their peers and their teachers.
 We are especially thrilled with the Waldorf High School and all of the experiences that go along with it.
 We feel very thankful that we live in a town where it is an option for our kids to not only attend a Waldorf elementary school but to have the option to continue that unique education into high school and through to graduation if they choose.”

-“We have two children currently at the Whistler Waldorf School: in grades 1 and 10.
-Our youngest will begin kindergarten in the fall.
-We came to the school four years ago when our son entered grade 7.
-In contrast to his prior education, we have treasured watching him slow down and focus on his school work, build confidence in school plays and music performances, incorporate art in all of his lessons, and take part in exceptional class trips.
-This year he was so proud discovering that the bow he spent the year carving shot true!
-We appreciated the nurturing rhythm and routine of our other son’s kindergarten experience last year, and all of the time spent outdoors.
-This year, we are thrilled to observe a boy who has thrived, with a true thirst for reading, writing, math, drawing and handiwork, all of which he is keen to continue at home without parental pressure!
+“We have two children who attend Whistler Waldorf School and when we enrolled our first son when he was in Grade 7, in contrast to his prior education, we have treasured watching him slow down and focus on his school work, build confidence in school plays and music performances, incorporate art in all of his lessons, and take part in exceptional class trips.
+We appreciated the nurturing rhythm and routine of our other son’s Early Years experience and all of the time spent outdoors.
+We are thrilled to observe our youngest boy who has thrived, with a true thirst for reading, writing, math, drawing and handiwork, all of which he is keen to continue at home without parental pressure!
 Looking ahead, he lamented that he wished grade 1 wouldn’t end so he could finish his knitting project.
 The school faculty, staff and community are dedicated, caring and kind, and we are thankful that our kids are receiving a foundational education to prepare them for great lives.”